 Remove the semaphore from the project and instead create a queue.

 Add a static variable to the ISR that increments each time the button is pressed.
 Push the value onto the queue to give the LED thread access to it.

+Hint: remember to use WICED_NO_WAIT for the timeout parameter in the ISR.
+Otherwise the push function will not work.

 In the LED thread, pop the value from the queue to determine how many times to blink the LED